It is a procedure that results in the intentional destruction of the thyroid gland.

 The amount of radiation to the thyroid is then divided by the initial known amount of radioactive iodine, giving the% absorption.
-A normal uptake of radioiodine from the thyroid in adults is between 10-30% at 24 hours.
+A normal radioiodine uptake from the thyroid in adults is between 10-30% at 24 hours.

-Patients with Graves’ disease often have markedly elevated radioactive iodine uptake, where thyroiditis patients typically have extremely low measurements of radioactive iodine uptake (due to a lack of iodine uptake in the injured thyroid tissue).
+Patients with Graves’ disease often have markedly elevated radioactive iodine uptake.
+In contrast, thyroiditis patients typically have shallow measurements of radioactive iodine uptake (due to a lack of iodine uptake in the injured thyroid tissue).

-Radioactive iodine intake can be influenced by dietary iodine intake (e.g. vitamins, fish oil capsules, iodinated contrast dye) and antithyroid medications, making various radioactive iodine uptake measurements necessary days (sometimes weeks) after avoided
+Radioactive iodine intake can be influenced by dietary iodine intake (e.g., vitamins, fish oil capsules, iodinated contrast dye) and antithyroid medications, making various radioactive iodine uptake measurements necessary days (sometimes weeks) after avoiding.

 Radioactive iodine uptake measurements are inexpensive and can be done in the office.
-A radioactive iodine thyroid scan creates an image of actively trapped iodine in the thyroid, revealing areas of increased or decreased absorption.
+A radioactive iodine thyroid scan creates an image of actively trapped iodine in the thyroid, revealing increased or decreased absorption areas.

 Most hot nodules are benign, but “cold” nodules have a 20% risk of malignancy and should be further evaluated.

-The advent of ultrasound biopsy and fine needle aspiration (FNA) has avoided the need for some thyroid scans, except in the diagnosis of toxic multinodular goiter or toxic adenoma.
+The advent of ultrasound biopsy and fine-needle aspiration (FNA) has avoided the need for some thyroid scans, except in diagnosing toxic multinodular goiter or toxic adenoma.

-Another type of imaging study is a “whole body scan” that is obtained before or after I-131 therapy in patients undergoing total thyroidectomy for thyroid cancer.
+Another type of imaging study is a “whole-body scan” obtained before or after I-131 therapy in patients undergoing total thyroidectomy for thyroid cancer.

 Higher doses of radioiodine (30-200 mCi) are often used to treat high-risk papillary or follicular thyroid cancer; there is no evidence that radioactive iodine treatment decreases the risk of recurrence or improves longevity in low-risk patients.

-Radioactive iodine therapy is given to outpatients when thyroid stimulating hormone (TSH) levels are elevated (either through the use of recombinant human thyroid stimulating hormone or hormone withdrawal thyroid).
+Radioactive iodine therapy is given to outpatients when thyroid-stimulating hormone (TSH) levels are elevated (either through recombinant human thyroid-stimulating hormone or hormone withdrawal thyroid).